mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Didn't think we would be doing this again, " he said.

-"Well, I never thought we would be delivering a message to the senate."
+"Never thought we would be delivering a message to the senate."

-"Sometimes you're just a barrel of surprises, Liffa."
+"There's always something new with you, Liffa."

 ---